 The golden rule is to ensure things are packed tightly enough that they don’t clatter or move around when the container is moved, as this means they’re less likely to collide with each other and cause damage during transit.

-Use All Empty Space
+Use All Your Empty Space

-When it comes to emptying your kitchen, you may find you have a large amount of spices, sauces and other small jars and bottles.
+When it comes to emptying your kitchen, you may find you have a large number of spices, sauces and other small jars and bottles.
 Instead of putting them loose in a box, consider packing them tightly into small spaces that are available, such as in saucepans with the lid closed or inside blenders and other appliances.
 It’s the equivalent of stuffing socks into your shoes when packing your suitcase to go on holiday.
 This way they’ll be protected from damage, unlikely to leak all over your other items, and take up close to zero space.

 Don’t Use Cardboard Boxes for Books